 We are independent of the company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code).
-We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We have fulfilled our other ethical responsibilities in accordance with these Codes.

 Independent auditor's report - continued